SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Swift/md-docs/LinuxARM64/Recommended/swift-linuxarm64-recommended-runApplication.md

 &nbsp;

-Once you are done intrumenting your Swift application, you can run it using the below commands
+Once you are done instrumenting your Swift application, you can run it using the below commands

 &nbsp;